shanptom/G.O.P.I.C.A/README.md

 ## 📚 Citation

-If you use `GOPICA` in a publication, please cite the underlying R packages that power the app:
+If you use `goPICa` in a publication, please cite the underlying R packages that power the app:

 - **phyloseq**: McMurdie & Holmes (2013). *phyloseq: An R package for reproducible interactive analysis and graphics of microbiome census data*.
 PLoS ONE.
 - **microeco**: Liu et al. (2021). *microeco: an R package for data mining in microbial community ecology*. bioRxiv.